phalconVee/trybrass-money-transfer-api/readme.md

 - call the transfer to recipient endpoint to send money to already saved recipient/beneficiary
 - call the fetch user transfers endpoint to list all users transfers
 - call the fetch recipients endpoint to list all users recipients/beneficiaries

+N|B: Also, for the *bank_code* param, you can call the fetch banks list endpoint to retrieve the list of banks and their code you can use to consume endpoints where required.